mutt0-ds/mutt0-ds.github.io/content/posts/2025/05/ai-and-data-engineering.md

 ## 2. Structured Data Cleaning/Data Entry

 Now let’s talk about the other kind of data work.
-The *"download a file, change some headers, check for mistakes, re-upload it to another system"* kind.
+The "download a file, change some headers, check for mistakes, re-upload it to another system" kind.
 A staple in corporations everywhere.

-<div style="max-width: 600px; margin-bottom:3"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 66.6%;"><iframe src="//iframely.net/RJi1v8Ra" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>
+<div style="max-width: 600px; margin-bottom:3%"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 66.6%;"><iframe src="//iframely.net/RJi1v8Ra" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

 I've seen around quite some time: from Marketing interns downloading Google Analytics results to make a weekly chart in Excel, to more complex manual steps between one internal system and another that "is not connected".

 It’s mind-numbing.
 And honestly?
-This is where AI should be amazing.
+This is **where AI should be amazing**.
 The process is clear, repeatable, and boring.

 But here’s where I’m still skeptical.
 Because the truth is, most of this could’ve been automated years ago.
 Not even with AI (usually), just regular old Python scripts, or tools like Power Automate, Zapier, Excel macros.
 The real blocker is [**Organizational Inertia**](https://www.sciencedirect.com/science/article/pii/S1029313221000038).